xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

   <ok/>
 </rpc-reply>
 ```
-The output returns rpc replies as ok, which means the asynchronously edit operations on 2 devices completed successfully.
+The output returns RPC replies as ok, which means the asynchronous edit operations on 2 devices were completed successfully.

 ## What are the flavours of Scrapli ?
 - [scrapli_netconf](https://scrapli.github.io/scrapli_netconf/)